MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Data pipeline for uploading, preprocessing, and visualising COVID19 data

-This repo includes implementation of a pipeline for visualization of COVID19 data.
+This repo includes implementation of a pipeline for visualization of COVID19 data: all over the time and the last 7 days.

 Original idea of this pipeline is to have scheduled jobs with regularly updated table.

 ![Dashboard](images/covid19.gif)